FOSDEM/website/content/news/2013-01-31-streaming.markdown

 there :-)

-If you're watching the streams, you may want to join us on IRC (on the FreeNode network).
+If you're watching the streams, you may want to join us on IRC (on the freenode network).
 That will allow you to provide some feedback on the streams; it could also allow people in the room relay questions.

 To tune in, point your favourite media player to one of the following